barrachri/rampante/README.rst

 Example
 ========================
 Check the examples inside the folder!
-You need nats-streaming:0.6.0 running, check the Makefile :)
+You need a nats-streaming:0.6.0 running, check the Makefile :)

 The name